JIMMY CARTER’S ELECTION WIN IN 1976 HERALDED A NEW HOPE FOR A CYPRUS SOLUTION

 A STATE OF UNANIMOUS ELATION

 Greek Cypriots greeted JIMMY CARTER’S close-run victory in 1976 with almost unanimous elation.
 This was largely because the 39th president of the United States was elected on a campaign of change.
-Coming after various world conflicts, Carter was offering the world a stark alternative in American foreign policy that was promising to resolve conflicts and restore a balance in world affairs.
+Jimmy Carter’s administration was offering the world a stark alternative in American foreign policy.
+This new policy came with a new premise to resolve conflicts and restore a balance in world affairs.

 A REAL CHANCE FOR REUNIFICATION

-Now living in the south of Cyprus, under the auspices of two and a half years of division, several Greek Cypriots, after realising this, came together in celebration.
-They believed that Carter’s appointment offered a real chance of a fair solution and the reunification of their small island nation.
-They then expressed their joy and optimism using several island-wide gestures.
+Under the auspices of two and a half years of division, several Greek Cypriots came together in celebration after the Carter’s electiion in November 1976.
+They believed that Carter’s appointment offered a real chance of a fair solution to the ongoing Cyprus problem.
+Many thought that reunification of the small island nation was the only way forward, and expressed their joy and optimism with several island-wide gestures.

 ISLAND-WIDE CELEBRATIONS

-After the result was confirmed, church bells immediately rang, celebrating Carter’s victory.
-The weeks that followed his victoory also saw several schoolchildren, advocating reunification with a renewed optimism, constantly parading through the streets.
+Church bells rang throughout the island when Carter’s victory was annouunced.
+Several schoolchildren, advocating reunification with a renewed optimism, constantly parading through the streets in the weeks that followed.
 Several rallies in support of the Carter administration were also held.
-As a result, demonstrators were often found waving American flags and carrying placards outside the American Embassy in Nicosia.
+These demonstrators were often found waving American flags and carrying placards outside the American Embassy in Nicosia.

 A DIVIDED ISLAND

 The events of the summer of 1974 were still fresh in everyone’s minds at the time.
-A Greek-inspired coup d’état that began on July 15th had led to a military intervention by Turkey on July 20th.
+A Greek-inspired coup d’état that began on July 15th had led to a military intervention by Turkey just five days later.
 This resulted in the invasion and then subsequent occupation of the northern part of the island.
-Thousands of people on both sides of the new de facto ‘green line’ were then displaced after the two main Cypriot communities were separated.
-Greek Cypriots in the north were expelled to the south, whilst Turkish Cypriots in the south were offered several incentives to repatriate to the north.
-It was thought at the time that President Carter’s new administration would bring about the end of this seperation and find a viable and fair solution to the then two and a half year old Cyprus problem.
+Thousands of people on both sides of the new de facto ‘green line’ were then displaced.
+The two main Cypriot communities were separated and Greek Cypriots in the north were expelled to the south, whilst Turkish Cypriots in the south were offered several incentives to repatriate to the north.
+It was thought at the time that President Carter’s new administration would bring about the end of this seperation.
+The aim at this time was to find a viable and fair solution to the then two and a half year old Cyprus problem.

 WAS AMERICA CULPABLE?

-Several Greek Cypriots at the time had also noted the previous American administration’s inactive response in 1974.
+Hope for reunification was further enhanced after Carter had made several statements about returning displaced people during his election campaign.
+Several Greek Cypriots by this time had noted the previous American administration’s inactive response in 1974.
+President Ford, along with his Secretary of State, Henry Kissinger, were also viewed by most as partly culpable for the continued separation thereafter.
 They believed that this both enabled and, to an extent, encouraged Turkey’s new political strategy regarding Northern Cyprus.
-This new political strategy revived an old Turkish Cypriot idea that became known as ‘Taxim’.
-This rigorously encouraged the division of the island.
+Known as ‘Taxim’, this new political strategy revived the old Turkish Cypriot movement that rigorously encouraged the division of the island.

 WHAT DID AMERICA REALLY WANT?

-The inaction of President Ford, along with his Secretary of State, Henry Kissinger, were also viewed by most as partly culpable for the continued separation thereafter.
 JIMMY CARTER, on the other hand, represented a much-needed change.
-Greek Cypriots believed that he was the best man in charge to find a solution that would accommodate both sides.
+Greek Cypriots believed that he was the best man to find a solution that would accommodate both sides and acheive a just reunification.
 This was enforced by the fact that President Carter had often expressed a constructive attitude towards resolving the Cyprus problem before he became president.
-He also made several statements about returning displaced people during his election campaign.
 This gave new hope to the thousands of displaced people living in Cyprus at the time.

 A TURNING POINT IN RELATIONS

-The then-president of the Republic of Cyprus, ARCHBISHOP MAKARIOS III, also openly expressed a renewed hope at the time.
+The president of Republic of Cyprus, ARCHBISHOP MAKARIOS III, also openly expressed a renewed hope at the time.
 He firmly believed that Carter’s new administration would mark a turning point in relations between Cyprus and the United States.
-The Archbishop openly expressed hope that new negotiations would lead to a fair and just solution to the ongoing Cyprus problem.
-As a result, he immediately opened channels of communication with the new American regime.
-He set out mandates that offered an acceptable solution to the Cyprus problem.
+He immediately opened channels of communication with the new American administration, setting out mandates that offered an acceptable solution.
 This helped to prompt President Carter’s new administration into almost immediate action.

 A NEW PLAN